-Veggie Egg Muffins with Pesto – These tasty grain free egg muffins make a healthy protein rich snack or breakfast, they are packed full of veggies with delicious pesto on the top which gives them an extra flavour punch.
+Veggie Egg Muffins with Pesto – These tasty grain free and paleo egg muffins make a healthy protein rich snack or breakfast, they are packed full of veggies with delicious pesto on the top which gives them an extra flavour punch.

 These nutritious muffins are so easy to make, making them an easy ready to go healthy breakfast or snack for lunchboxes.
 They are free from any refined grains, gluten, or dairy (depending on the pesto you use – I have used a dairy free one for this recipe).

 Apologies for the delay in posting but we have just been on holiday to beautiful Bali and I had a break from blogging and my computer which was much needed!